janbalangue/jaycodes/README.md

 Software Engineer with a track record of converting learning into business value quickly.
 Resilient, receptive, a cross-team collaborator, and a timely decision-maker, I have rescued deals from breaking down with million-dollar accounts.
-I have a passion for good design principles to facilitate planning and proactively reduce rework.
+I also have a passion for good design principles to facilitate planning and proactively reduce rework.

 A mentor of junior engineers and an experienced tester at the unit, integration, and E2E levels, I speak JavaScript, Java/Spring Boot, Python, and SQL.
 I get system design as it relates to microservices architecture.